LastLeaf/fw.mpa/doc/routing.md

 ## Guide - Routing ##

 Routes are the definition of sub-pages.
-Files named `routes.js` in `client/` (and its child dirs) contain all routes.
+Files named `routes.js` in `rc/` (and its descendents) contain all routes.
 If more than one routes files are found, they will be combined before send to clients.
 Routes files will not be sent to clients directly.
 An example:

 ```js
 module.exports = {